WP-MIP: An Artificial Intelligence, Hybrid, and Physically Based Model Intercomparison Project for Weather Prediction: Preliminary Results

 The energy spectra of physical-model forecasts generally follow the expected form (Fig.\ref{spec}a and d), with slopes of $-3$ that tail off near the effective resolution of the model \citep{Skamarock04}.
 Flattening of the slope below wavenumber 100 ($\sim 400\ \mbox{km}$) in NOAA forecasts appears to represent a transition to the mesoscale portion of the energy spectrum \citep{Nastrom85,Stephan22}.
 Conversely, damping across a large range of wavenumbers in CPTEC/INPE predictions is indicative of excess numerical dissipation (Figs.~\ref{spec}a and \ref{spec_rel}a).

 All AIWP contributions suffer from significant energetic deficits at wavenumbers higher than 20 ($\sim 2000\ \mbox{km}$; Figs.~\ref{spec}b and \ref{spec_rel}b), a well-known consequence of training that minimizes MSE-based loss functions \citep{Subich25} for multi-day autoregressive rollouts.
-Forecasts from the DWD AIWP model are most active across a broad range of scales, benefiting primarily from non-rollout training, supplemented by a nominal grid spacing that is half that of the other AIWP configurations and a higher-resolution training dataset.
+Forecasts from the DWD AIWP model are most active across a broad range of scales, benefiting primarily from non-rollout training, supplemented by a nominal grid spacing that is half that of the other AIWP configurations, and a higher-resolution training dataset.
 The CMA AIWP model is an outlier in the other direction, with significant energy reductions beginning at planetary scales (wavenumber 5 or $\sim 8000\ \mbox{km}$).
 This is likely the result of a fine-tuning protocol that includes loss minimization for forecasts out to day-10.
 Despite the down-weighting of long-rollout errors, the CMA AIWP forecasts resemble an ensemble mean \citep{Bouallegue24}, in terms of both RMSE (Fig.~\ref{rmse}b) and kinetic energy (Figs.~\ref{spec}b and \ref{spec_rel}b).

-Hybrid-model energy spectra follow those of their corresponding physical models (compare Fig.~\ref{spec}a and c, and Fig.~\ref{spec_rel}a and c) except near the spectral nudging truncation length-scales (Fig.~\ref{spec_rel}c), where kinetic energy is significantly reduced.
-This is the direct result of nudging towards AIWP solutions that are energy-deficient at these scales (Fig.~\ref{spec_rel}b), a recognized problem that only becomes apparent at longer lead times \citep{Husain25}.
-Future hybrid systems are expected to benefit from AIWP guides with more complete power spectra.
+Hybrid-model energy spectra generally follow those of their corresponding physical models (compare Fig.~\ref{spec}a and c, and Fig.~\ref{spec_rel}a and c).
+This means that they predict significantly more variability across the mesoscale compared to their AIWP guides (compare Fig.~\ref{spec_rel}b and c), a welcome outcome from a falsification perspective that increases RMSE via double penalty as noted at the end of section~\ref{results}\ref{scores}.
+Some suppression of kinetic energy occurs near the spectral nudging truncation length-scales (Fig.~\ref{spec_rel}c), where hybrid-model solutions are nudged towards energy-deficient AIWP fields (Fig.~\ref{spec_rel}b).
+This is a recognized problem that only becomes apparent at longer lead times \citep{Husain25}; future hybrid systems are expected to benefit from AIWP guides with more complete power spectra.